signature-ip-ai/inoculator-user-guide/source/exportpackage.rst

-Unencrypted
+Clean Package
 ------------------------------------------------------------------------------

-To export an 'Unencrypted' package, untick the checkbox inside the Export button in the Action Bar.
+To export a 'Clean' package, untick the checkbox inside the Export button in the Action Bar.

 .. image:: images/export_package_button.png
   :alt: export_package_button